M5ez/M5ez/README.md

 ![](images/FACES.png)

-M5ez supports the M5ez keyboard.
+M5ez supports the M5 FACES keyboard.
 Until I figure out how to properly detect that it is present, compile with `#define M5EZ_WITH_FACES` in the library's .h file.
 When you do, you will be able to use the `getFACES` function to get the last key pressed on the keyboard.
 The `textInput` function then also looks for keys from that keyboard, and starts with different key definitions for the M5Stack's own buttons.

 ## Composing or viewing longer texts: textBox